Legrandgroup/remote-access-rdv-server/ARCH.md

 * one vtun tunnel being setup between the onsite device and the RDV server
 * and the other one between the master device and the same RDV server.

-Lionel: the following doc should be moved into the tundev repo.

 ## Software running on the onsite tunnelling device

 ![Software architecture graphical overview](images/software_architecture.svg)